jaweed3/plant_desease_model/README.md

 # Plant Disease Classification Model

-This project is a Flask web application that allows users to upload images of plants and receive predictions on potential diseases using a pre-trained TensorFlow model.
+This project is a Flask web application that allows users to upload images of plants and receive predictions on potential diseases using a Convolutional Neural Network (CNN) implementation with Tensorflow model.

+This Projects is using Kaggle Plant Desease Dataset.
+And improved with the Tensorflow preprocessing reached 90% accuracy.

+You can get the Dataset here `https://www.kaggle.com/datasets/emmarex/plantdisease`

 ## Project Structure